iamtarunbhardwaj/app-ideas/README.md

 ## How to contribute
 You can contribute some money via google pay or any online platform.
+First fork the project and then pull the project.

 ### Copyright
 Copyright Tarun Bhardwaj 2020